Hays plc – Annual report – 30 June 2020

 Industry: support services

-The net amount included in the Consolidated Balance Sheet arising from the Group’s surplus/obligations in respect of its defined benefit pension schemes is as follows:
+The net amount included in the Consolidated Balance Sheet arising from the Group’s obligations in respect of its defined benefit pension schemes is as follows:

 The Trustee board is responsible for determining the Hays pension schemes investment strategy, after taking advice from the Schemes’ investment advisor Mercer Limited.
 The investment objective for the Trustee of the Scheme is to maintain a portfolio of suitable assets of appropriate liquidity which will generate investment returns to meet, together with future contributions, the benefits of the defined benefit scheme as they fall due.
 The current strategy is to hold investments that share characteristics with the long-term liabilities of the Scheme.
-The majority of assets are invested in equities, corporate bonds and a Liability Driven Investments (LDI) portfolio.
+The majority of assets are invested in a Liability Driven Investments (LDI) portfolio and corporate bonds and gilts.
+The Scheme also holds a bulk purchasing annuity policy (buy-in) contract with Canada Life Limited in respect of ensuring all future payments to existing pensioners of the Hays defined Scheme as at 31 December 2017.
 The Scheme assets do not include any directly held shares issued by the Company or property occupied by the Company.

 The fair value of financial instruments has been determined using the fair value hierarchy.
 Where such quoted prices are unavailable, the price of a recent transaction for an identical asset, adjusted if necessary, is used.
 Where quoted prices are not available and recent transactions of an identical asset on their own are either unavailable or not a good estimate of fair value, valuation techniques are employed using observable market data and non-observable data.